Charlie-Nicholls/DND-Adventures/Ghosts of the Damned/Beaverton Hall/Ground Floor/Downstairs Bathroom.md

 ---

-> [!recite|clean no-t]
+> [!boxed|no-t]
 > The downstairs bathroom is rather elaborate.
 5 Paintings are scattered across the wall, depicting a beautiful landscape, a cathedral, an elizabethan building, a tree and a mural of carved figures.
 The far side of the room has busts of various figures, a wren, a nightingale, a deer, a chicken and a newt.
 >^IntroText

 ### Connections